hdlane/helpdesk-tool/README.md

 ### Goal

 The goal of Helpdesk Tool is to provide a helpdesk team a way to support their end users quickly.
-This is done by allowing them to see computer information at a glance and search for users / computers to connect quickly.
+This is done by allowing them to see computer information at a glance and search for users / computers to connect.

 ### Background